tejasveesaini/AI_APITestFramework/README.md

 # AI_APITestFramework
-AI powered framework for API testing
+Artificial Intelligence powered framework for API testing

 - Files with prefix "fw_" contains template for code generation.
 It can be used as a **"standalone API testing framework"** as well.
 - test_posts.py contains code for connecting to local AI model and generate the tests